 Subtract the resting HR from the maximum HR to find your HR reserve.
 For example, a person who is 40 years old should subtract 40 from 220 (180 max HR) then subtract 80 from 180, and their HR reserve is 100 bpm.

-#4 Aerobic Training HR Range for Fat Burning
+#4 Zone 1 – Aerobic Training HR Range for Fat Burning

-For fitness and cardiovascular conditioning requires an HR range of between 70% and 80% of your HR reserve.
-(70 + 80 = 150 bpm).
-This is the best HR range for general fitness training and suits beginners that want to increase their fitness level for general health benefits.
+For burning more fat calories overall, as well as fitness and cardiovascular conditioning, you’ll require a range of between 76% and 85% of your HR reserve before adding back in your resting heart rate.
+In our example this would look like this, (100×0.76)+80 =156 for 76% and (100×0.85)+80 =165 for 85%.
+This is the best HR range for general fitness training and suits those who want to both burn extra fat and increase their fitness level for general health benefits.

 #7 Anaerobic Training HR Range

-Anything between 170 bpm to your HR max is considered the upper-limit of cardiovascular training capacity.
+Anything above 95% of your HR max is considered the upper-limit of cardiovascular training capacity.
 This type of training suits intervals only as the exercise becomes purely anaerobic and very exhausting.
 Exercising for too long at this range is counterproductive and can result in injury.

 How to Track Your Heart Rate with a Heart Rate Monitor